FadilatBraimah/ALX-NIGERIA-COHORT-2-WHATSAPP-GROUP-ANALYSIS/README.md

 ## Conclusion
 I had fun carrying out this project.
 The Pbix file containing the user's ID was only shared with the group based on a general request to check on their activity in the group for privacy.
 In the future, there might be a possible improvement in the report.

-_**Disclamer**:_ If your information is revealed during the process of this analysis, it was not intentional.
+_**Disclaimer**:_ If your information is revealed during the process of this analysis, it was not intentional.
 This report is published with the approval of my team mate.

 *Here is a link to the interactive* [Dashobard](https://app.powerbi.com/view?r=eyJrIjoiMjAwOWI4ZDItNTJmZS00ZmFmLTg5ODQtODFjZDExZjFkMTEyIiwidCI6IjgyMTFmMzM1LWI0YWUtNGQ3NS04ODdkLTdkZGM4ZTJlZDRhYiJ9)